 1. A comparative study on farm support in the CIS countries under the rules of the WTO and three country case studies (Azerbaijan, Kazakhstan and Tajikistan) with analyses of the current agricultural trade policies (with focus on instruments and measurement of domestic support to agriculture), the different scenarios for WTO accession and the possible implications of WTO membership for the agricultural sector, depending on each country’s situation and priorities.

-2. A study "WTO rules concerning agriculture and agricultural development in Russia" jointly with the Ministry of Agriculture of Russia based on data collected through questionnaires addressed to authorities of the 83 federal subjects of the Russian Federation and 170 agricultural associations and organizations.
+2. Report "WTO rules concerning agriculture and agricultural development in Russia " with analysis of responses collected through questionnaires addressed to regional authorities, agricultural associations and producer organizations in Russia.